Leonard Bridgman

-Leonard Bridgman (1895–1980) was a British artist and the editor of Jane's All the World's Aircraft from 1941 to 1959.
+Leonard Bridgman (1895–1980) was a British artist and the former editor of Jane's All the World's Aircraft.

 First assignment

 Bridgman's first assignment in aviation was in 1913 at the age of 18 years.
 One of his drawings was used to illustrate the Hendon Air Race program.
 As payment, he received a flight in a 70-horsepower Maurice Farman biplane.

 Career in the army

 During the First World War, Bridgman served as an officer in the Honourable Artillery Company.

 Journalism career

 He is best remembered within the aviation industry as the journalist who joined C G Grey in 1923 on the staff of Jane's All the World's Aircraft after working on the staff at The Aeroplane.

 Career as an editor

 Bridgman also edited a book by the name of Esso Air World from 1939 to 1963.

 Awards

 In 1956, in recognition of his contribution to technology, principally his work on Jane's All the World's Aircraft, Bridgman was awarded a Paul Tissandier Diploma by the Federation Aeronautique Internationale.
 By that time, he had been associated with flying and publishing for 43 years.